Skip to main content

 <h2 class="heading">Contact details</h2>

-<p>For further information regarding your application, please contact Doctoral College Admissions by&nbsp;email:&nbsp;<a href="mailto:maps.pgr.admissions@leeds.ac.uk">maps.pgr.admissions@leeds.ac.uk</a></p> <p>For further information regarding the project, please contact Professor Rucklidge by email:&nbsp;&nbsp;<a href="mailto:A.M.Rucklidge@leeds.ac.uk">A.M.Rucklidge@leeds.ac.uk</a></p>
+<p>For further information regarding your application, please contact PGR Admissions by email to <a href="mailto:maps.pgr.admissions@leeds.ac.uk">maps.pgr.admissions@leeds.ac.uk</a></p> <p>For further information regarding this project, please contact Professor Rucklidge by email to <a href="mailto:A.M.Rucklidge@leeds.ac.uk">A.M.Rucklidge@leeds.ac.uk</a></p>

 <h3 class="heading heading--sm">Linked funding opportunities</h3>